What is 5G Testing? Types, Challenges, and Best Practices

 Key Areas of 5G Testing

-Here’s what to focus on that covers the entire 5G service lifecycle.
+Here’s what to focus on that covers the entire 5G network testing lifecycle.

 Different devices interpret and react to the same network conditions subtly differently.
 In 5G mobile network testing, you have to consider: